bennkingy/codeTest/readme.md

 # Golfbreaks test

-Creating a react component for
+Creating a react component for web developer code test.

 ## To run the project